nova0821/iotjs-wiki/Build-for-Nuttx-(new).md

-(Preliminary)
+#### About

-This page describes short version to use with latest version of NuttX.
+This page describes short version to use with latest version of NuttX for STM32F4-Discovery with BB.

 Please read [Build for NuttX](https://github.com/Samsung/iotjs/wiki/Build-for-NuttX) page and understand full procedure.